 I’m a big fan of cold brew, even though I’m a bit impatient for it sometimes.
-But, I have tested quite a few cold brew makers over the years, and here are my favorite three.
+But, I have tested quite a few cold brew makers over the years.

 Well, there are different info available to answer this question.
 Some claim you have to use your cold brew within a few days, but there has been some information that a properly sealed cold brew can last up to two weeks in the fridge.